CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 assumes that checkpoints can be cached in ``/tmp``, which is assumed to be storage local to each compute node.
 It applies an ``XOR`` redundancy scheme using a group size of 8.
-Additional redundancy descriptors may be defined by the user or system administrator in configuration files (Section :ref:`config`).
+Additional redundancy descriptors may be defined by the user or system administrator in configuration files.

 All of these descriptors (group, store, and redundancy) are defined by the system administrator or user in system or user configuration files.